microsoft/MixedRealityToolkit-Unity/Documentation/Boundary/BoundarySystemGettingStarted.md

 Many Virtual Reality platforms provide an automatic display, for example a white outline superimposed on the virtual world as the user or their controller nears the boundary.
-The Mixed Reality Toolkit's boundary system extends this feature to enable the diplay of an outline of the tracked area, a floor plane and other features that can be used to provide additional information to users.
+The Mixed Reality Toolkit's boundary system extends this feature to enable the display of an outline of the tracked area, a floor plane and other features that can be used to provide additional information to users.